sclevine/nanocf/README.md

 ```
 The `cf` CLI is installed in the container and pre-targetted at NanoCF.
 Inside of the container the CF system domain is resolved using dnsmasq, so
-using the NanoCF shell to push apps will not fail due to xip.io flakiness.
+using the NanoCF shell to push apps is not affected by xip.io flakiness.
 This is the recommended way of using NanoCF with
 [Docker Machine](https://docs.docker.com/machine/), as a NanoCF container in
-a Docker Machine is only addressable from within the Docker Machine VM.
+a machine is only addressable from within the machine VM.

 To push local apps from inside of the container, consider using a volume mount:
 ```bash